Cost of searching

 The most significant swing in search costs were legal fees at the back end of the process.
 Adam Barker at New Forest claimed that “legal and busted deal costs were the most difficult to manage because they require tough risk/reward trade-offs.”
 Generally, searchers can work with attorneys who understand the search model and are willing to defer their fees until a transaction closes.
 Paul Thomson at Scottish American declares that “you should be able to get the lawyers to agree to a ‘no deal, no cash’ but 150% of hourly rate for taking risk.”

-There is significant risk in predicting ‘busted deal’ expenses.
-These very real costs generally can’t be deferred, and are specific to the transaction.
+There is significant risk in predicting ‘busted deal’ expenses, especially for self-funded searchers.
+Some of these are very real costs generally can’t be deferred, and are specific to the transaction.
 Examples include a bank charging $10K an up-front commitment fee for getting through their credit committee, a $10K QofE (Quality of Earnings) review by an accounting firm payable on completion, and a targeted IT forensic review for $5k.
-Ben Murray of New Forest observed that they “learned the hard way never to send in financial auditors without having them first review the numbers from their home offices- after spending three billing days going to visit, and discovering something in the first 15 minutes.”
+Ben Murray of New Forest observed that they “learned the hard way never to send in financial auditors in without having them first review the numbers from their home offices- after spending three billing days going to visit, and discovering something in the first 15 minutes.”

 Busted deal costs ranged from $15K to $85K and in 70% of the cases, searchers managed to roll these costs into their final closing.
 However, only 30% of searchers reported any costs for broken deals, being very cautious about spending money until a sure closing.
 Of course, the 25% of searchers who fail to close on a business per the latest Stanford study, have to find a way to negotiate these deal costs downward or face some large invoices when they wind down their search.